 In 2004, the big issue was the Iraq War.
 Now?
 Pandemic, economy, and general hell on earth.
 The past always seems quieter than the present.
 I wonder what 2020 will look like from the perspective of 2036?

-Let’s start with 2004 and move forward towards the present.
+Let’s start with 2004 and move forward toward the present.

 There are a couple of big hand-painted signs here: one for state Sen. John Kissel, R-Enfield, one for Democrat Bill Kiner, who was running against Kissel that year, and one for Democrat Jim Sullivan.
 Sullivan was running a futile race against incumbent U.S. Rep. Rob Simmons, whose signs flank his.